I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 What needs to be focused on now is going to these potential donors and talking them off the ledge.

-Republican donors who are sitting it out and scared to death need to be talked off the ledge.
+Republican donors who are sitting out and scared to death need to be talked off the ledge.

 We need to get rid of the atmosphere that are the circumstances creating this atmosphere of fear and aboding and paranoia.

-The focus has got to be on holding the House of Representatives in 2014, and dare I say winning the Senate in 2014.
+The focus has got to be on holding the House of Representatives in 2014, and dare I say, winning the Senate in 2014.

 And the focus has got to be big government.